learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 Unit tests in Xcode work as they do in any other language.
 One major difference to take note of is that assertions and other functions you may require for unit testing are a part of the `XCTest` framework.
 For an outline of this framework and its functions, please refer to Apple's [documentation](https://developer.apple.com/documentation/xctest).

-## Testing Your App - Debugging
-Xcode hosts its own suite of debugging tools.
-Breakpoints generally serve as the basis for such debugging.

-You can [set a breakpoint](https://developer.apple.com/documentation/xcode/setting-breakpoints-to-pause-your-running-app) anywhere in your code by clicking the line number at which you want to place the breakpoint.
-The line number will then be surrounded by the blue breakpoint icon to indicate a breakpoint.
-You can manage your breakpoints at any time by clicking the `Breakpoint Navigator` in the navigator area.

-When you next run your app, the app execution will pause at the site of the breakpoint.
-You will be able to see your variables in the Variable view in the bottom panel.
-You can then continue or step through the rest of your code and watch your variables change accordingly by clicking the appropriate buttons in the Debugger console in the bottom panel.
-For more detailed help with breakpoints and the Debugger console, see [here](https://developer.apple.com/documentation/xcode/stepping-through-code-and-inspecting-variables-to-isolate-bugs).

 ## Testing Your App - Simulators: Background
 Xcode has [built-in simulators for many Apple devices](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device) you can use to run your code and see how it performs.